-Planning a future visit?
-Remember to check our opening times and upcoming closures.
+Planning your visit?
+Check our opening times and upcoming closures.

 Following several years of collaboration with local groups and academics, Canterbury Cathedral has published a review of its memorials and monuments, examining their history, the people and events they commemorate, and whether they are connected to enslavers or colonialism.